ukoethe/ilastik-build/Readme.md

 #### pgmLink
 pgmLink depends on the proprietary software [IBM ILOG CPLEX](http://www-01.ibm.com/software/integration/optimization/cplex-optimization-studio/).
 If you are an academic you can obtain a free license from the [IBM Academic Initiative](http://www-03.ibm.com/ibm/university/academic/pub/page/academic_initiative).
 As of CPLEX version 12.5.1, pgmLink can be compiled with both Visual Studio 2010 and 2012.
 Only 64-bit builds of pgmlink are currently supported.

-Install cplex and use (change the cmake generator as approriate):
+  Install cplex and use:

 ```
     % cmake -G "Visual Studio 10 Win64" -DILASTIK_DEPENDENCY_DIR=<prefix> -DWITH_PGMLINK=1 <path-to-build-system>
 ```

   Cplex will not be part of the ilastik installation bundle.
 You have to copy your cplex dll (for instance "cplex1251.dll") to the `bin\` directory manually or put the CPLEX binary directory in your `PATH` variable.

+The different options can also be combined.
+The cmake generator should be changed as approriate.

 ### Compilation and Installation: